 Energy Management’s Mission is to “Provide Comfortable and Sustainable Environments which Enhance Exemplary Academic Performance, Artistic & Innovative Ideas, Competitive Athletic Training, and Professional Business Services.”
 Our goal is to represent our taxpayers’ by saving money wisely.
 At the same time and more importantly, we provide indoor environments which allow students and staff to be successful.
 By being conservative-minded, we save electricity, water, and natural gas.
-By being environmentally aware, we reduce our demand on natural resources and we become cleaner and greener.
+By being environmentally aware, we reduce our demand

 The Energy Management Department currently controls the conditioned environment of all district facilities by means of a centralized energy management control system.
-This department is also responsible for review of all utility bills for errors and recording and reporting consumption to campuses and administrative staff.
+This department is also responsible for

 The Watt Watcher Program entails educating our students and staff and “deputizing” students to patrol their campuses for energy waste.